 If you do not feel comfortable enough with making changes by yourself in config or you would like to have active visual control over changes you make.
 You can use this workshop map and test your view models:

-On this map you can pick your favourite setting and see them later on in console so you can quickly add it to your config.
+On this map, you can pick your favorite setting and see them later on the console so you can quickly add it to your config.
 Additionally, we are recommending to set these settings to 0 to lower your weapon’s shifting while crouching down:

 Next big topic with many commands to cover, it’s all about to set up your perfect crosshair.
 Let’s crack into it:

-- cl_crosshairdot (The dot in the centre of the crosshair 1 in on, 0 is off)
+- cl_crosshairdot (csgo dot crosshair – 1 in on, 0 is off)

-- cl_crosshairgap (The amount of space in the centre of the crosshair)
+- cl_crosshairgap (The amount of space in the center of the crosshair)